 As soon as the police have completed their investigation, alternatively, as soon as they have arrested the perpetrator, the docket will be forwarded to the relevant prosecuting authorities who will then take the matter further, oppose any application for bail, decide on the advisability of prosecuting the offender, and provide directive to the police for further investigation or action on the matter by the police.
 It is the function of the prosecuting authorities and not the police to decide on whether or not to prosecute the perpetrator.
 Decisions as to prosecution are made on the adequacy of the available evidence and the likelihood of the conviction of the perpetrator.

 There is no uniform policy regarding pre-trial consultations between the prosecutor and the victim.
 However, generally after reviewing the docket, the prosecutor assigned to the matter will arrange for a consultation with the victim wherein a supplementary statement may be taken from the victim.
-The victim will also be prepared for trial and there may be a referral of the victim for counselling.
+The victim will also be prepared for trial and there may be a referral of the victim for counseling.
 The pre-trial consultation with the prosecutor should however cover the following areas :

 a.
 The court process ;

 b.
-Familiarization with the court room set-up ;
+Familiarization with the courtroom set-up ;

 c.
 Familiarization with the intermediary room set-up (child-victims only) ;

 d.
-Familiarization with the roles played by the different court personnel ; and
+Familiarization with the roles played by the different court personnel, and

-The law makes provision for a child under 18 years of age to give his or her evidence by way of an intermediary in a room adjourning the courtroom but linked to it via close-circuit television.
+The law makes provision for a child under 18 years of age to give his or her evidence by way of an intermediary in a room adjourning the courtroom but linked to it via closed-circuit television.
 The criteria for this being that the court must be satisfied that the child would suffer undue mental stress and suffering if forced to be in the same room as the perpetrator and also on the availability of such facilities at the relevant court.
-In certain instances, adult victims may also be given the opportunity to give their evidence by means of close-circuit television.
+In certain instances, adult victims may also be given the opportunity to give their evidence by means of closed-circuit television.

 The perpetrator may make several preliminary appearances in court before the actual trial is heard.
-It is the responsibility of the police to notify the victim as to whether or not he or she needs to attend court on these days, the court in which the matter will be heard and the outcome of each appearance.
+It is the responsibility of the police to notify the victim as to whether or not he or she needs to attend court on these days, the court in which the matter will be heard, and the outcome of each appearance.

 It is imperative that the victim:-